ILLEGALKONG/gardnercraft_advancements/README.md

 Most advancements are vanilla-compatible, but some Gardnercraft-specific goals may require:

-- The Gardnercraft server world
-- Specific server coordinates or landmarks
+- Specific Coordinates
-- Custom Gardnercraft content added later
+- Gardnercraft Mod
-- Companion mod or resource pack support

-If you use this datapack outside the Gardnercraft server, some server-specific advancements may need to be edited or removed.
+If you use this datapack outside the Gardnercraft server, some server-specific advancements may not be obtainable

 ## Roadmap